Adjunct Faculty - Environmental Science

 The areas taught by this department include: Astronomy, Biology, Chemistry, Nutrition, and Geology.

-CSM is actively accepting applications for the following adjunct positions for the Fall semester at all campus locations:
+CSM is actively accepting applications for the following adjunct positions for all campus locations:

 Biology, Human Anatomy and Physiology, and Chemistry

 CSM is actively accepting applications for adjunct positions at all campus locations.

 The college also has a significant need for passionate adjunct faculty excited to contribute to our Early College program.
 Students taking Early College classes are dually enrolled in their local high school while also completing courses at CSM towards a certificate or degree.
 Early College faculty teach face-to-face classes between the hours of 8:15 am and 2:00 pm, two to four days a week.

 CSM is looking for a dynamic individual who can implement the comprehensive mission of a community college by assessing, documenting, and improving student learning through instruction.